 This practice has great ability to help people transcend the “dis-eases” of modern life; conditions such as depression, chronic pain, past trauma and feelings of being fragmented or lost.
 On a more global level, a shamanic journey is a powerful vehicle to send distant healing to all people of our earth, to our homes and businesses as well as situations from the past, present and even the future.

-In this day and age, we need all the help we can get to stay grounded and focused.
+In this day and age, life is full of illusion and deception - we need all the help we can get to stay grounded and focused.
 Whether you have a big question/decision to make or are simply not sure what your purpose is at this moment in life, taking yourself on a soul quest for this type of insight is a an incredible tool to add to your spiritual toolbox.
 Spiritual revelations and deep insights unfold naturally, leaving you feeling renewed, encouraged and hopeful as you embrace these new worlds and new ways of seeing.

 If the word “shamanism” has always caught your attention, or if you’ve ever pondered getting a drum, or if you have a drum and don't know what to do with it - perhaps it’s time to learn this practice for yourself.

 In the echoed words of Rainer Maria Wilke,